Super Roc Rocket Gliders

 We have begun to assemble the design tools for designing reliable super roc rocket gliders.
 The super roc glide phenomenon no longer need be an accidental quirk, but a deliberate design feature.
 We have demonstrated a novel method for reliably pitching super roc rocket gliders into their high angle-of-attack glide modes.
 This could mark the beginning of an essentially new recovery system and a new class of model rocket-the zero moving parts super roc rocket glider, or what we informally call the “backslider.”

-In the future, we would like to collect more data across the parameters of length, fin size, and \(C_G\) to better define the limits of the tail glide envelope, and to optimize duration.
+In the future, we would like to collect more data across the parameters of length, fin size, and

 Figures